 If you are one of the 40 million American women who struggle with urinary incontinence, you are not alone!
 We understand the frustration you feel on a day to day basis.
 As a woman myself, I get it.
 When I am on my period, I am uncomfortable.
 I wear dark, loose fitting clothes (just in case I leak.)
 But with more options coming out like leak-proof underwear, I have been able to wear the clothes I love without sacrificing my style!

 Don’t let incontinence take over your life.
 We can help you to reduce those urges and leaks too.
 If you do your daily kegel exercises and try our supplement, Rejoice Plus® for bladder control, you can see improvement in as little as 4 weeks.
+It offers 24-hour protection for both men & women.
 Try it out for yourself today.